Dynamic Forms: Tutorial Guide

 - The logic is activated when the configured field contains the plaintext value defined in the settings.

-Via the Customize tab of the form builder, you can change a few standard parameters to change the lay-out of your form.
+Via the Customize tab of the form builder you have the option to change a few Basic styling parameters.
 Via the Preview button you can see how your changes impact the lay-out.

-To add your own custom CSS code to your form, go to the Dynamic Form home page, and click on the share icon of the form.
+To add your own custom CSS code to your form, click on the share option in the menu bar.
 A pop-up will be shown with the shareable link and the embed code.
 In this embed code you can add the custom CSS file.

 7. Pre-filled values